Violante (Titian)

 Violante is an oil on panel painting attributed to Titian, dated to c.
 1515.
 It is held at the Kunsthistorisches Museum, in Vienna.

 History

 The work was part of the Venetian collection of Bartolomeo della Nave and in 1636, it was sold to the Duke of Hamilton, who brought it to London.
 In 1659, it was acquired by Archduke Leopold Wilhelm of Austria, whose collection later became part of the current museum.
+The painting was popular when it was in the Archduke's cabinet, as it was portrayed in several of his gallery paintings from the 1650s and was even included twice in the gallery highlights series of etchings known as Theatrum Pictorium, or Theater of paintings; once as an illustration (plate 194) by Lucas Vorsterman II with caption and reproduced again by Teniers himself for the frontispiece.